-The Council now enlists.ID to provide population projections.
-It used a similar process to estimate population by overlaying their forecasts over the water supply boundaries.
+The Council now enlists SensePartners to provide population projections.
+It uses a similar process to estimate population by overlaying their forecasts over the water supply boundaries.

-Table 13 shows the population figures for each supply and the District.
+Table 13 shows the population figures for each supply and the District. (rounded to nearest 10 persons)